evil-shrike/ddns-updater/README.md

 * module exports a class (will be created via `new`)
 * resolver class implements `resolve` method returning a Promise resolved to IP value

-> Currently the only resolver supported is "api.ipify.org"
+Name of resolver to use is specified in `resolver` config option.

 ## Acknowledgments